machinesmith42/frex-/README.md

 Packaged as a separate mod so that rendering implementations and mods that consume these extensions can depend on it without directly depending on specific implementation.

-More information on using FREX is available on the [Renderosity Wiki](https://github.com/grondag/renderosity/wiki).
+More information on using FREX+ is available on the [Renderosity Wiki](https://github.com/grondag/renderosity/wiki).

-# Using FREX
+# Using FREX+

 Add the maven repo where my libraries live to your build.gradle